S-M-J-I/heart-disease-uci/README.md

 - `Random Forest` (Accuracy score: 0.6630) **Best performing**

 ### Conclusion:
-The best model for this case, a multi-class classification problem, is the **Random Forest** (RandomForestClassifier), having an accuracy score of 66% with a runtime of 6.2s.
+The best model for this case, a multi-class classification problem, is the **Random Forest** (RandomForestClassifier), having an accuracy score of 66%.

+Random Forest is suitable for situations when we have a large dataset, and interpretability is not a major concern.
+It also provides very high accuracy.

+However, the main limitation of random forest is that a large number of trees can make the algorithm too slow and ineffective for real-time predictions.
+In general, these algorithms are fast to train, but quite slow to create predictions once they are trained.